Zimbabwe's President Mnangagwa 'not ready for genuine dialogue' | DW | 23.05.2019

-In an exclusive interview with DW, Zimbabwe's former finance minister and opposition politician, Tendai Biti, says he fears "an implosion" in the country.
+In an exclusive interview with DW, the opposition politician and former finance minister Tendai Biti says he fears "an implosion" in Zimbabwe.

-Zimbabweans are being hit by skyrocketing fuel prices as well as rolling power cuts, as the country's economic woes deepen.
-In an exclusive interview with DW, Zimbabwe's former minister of finance and opposition politician Tendai Biti called for a national dialogue in Zimbabwe under the auspices of a regional or international confederation of states.
+Zimbabweans are being hit by skyrocketing fuel prices as well as rolling power cuts as the country's economic woes deepen.
+In an exclusive interview with DW, the opposition politician and former finance minister Tendai Biti called for a national dialogue in Zimbabwe under the auspices of a regional or international confederation of states.
 He gave a scathing assessment of the performance of President Emmerson Mnangagwa, who was elected after the ouster of Robert Mugabe in November 2017.

 DW: Mr. Biti, how would you describe the current situation in Zimbabwe?